 My mom had her own way of making cheesy potatoes.
 So did my grandma, and I’m sure her mother before her did, too.
 With traditional recipes like cheesy potatoes, our personal touches help make them special.

-My version of Cheesy potatoes with real potatoes is quite different from the ones my mom and grandma made, but in a way, they’re even more traditional.
+My version of Cheesy potatoes is quite different from the ones my mom and grandma made, but in a way, they’re even more traditional.
 I quit using canned soup and frozen hash browns and started making the whole thing from scratch.
 It’s easy to do, and better for me and my family.
 Best of all, they taste so fresh and delicious I really feel proud to serve them at our big holiday meals.

 To me, cheesy potatoes just wouldn’t be the same without lots and lots of baked, golden, cheesy crust.
 It’s a once-in-a-while indulgence we all love, so my recipe helps offset it by using non-dairy ingredients where I can.
 I honestly can’t tell the difference, and I know my kids and husband can’t either.